 Ultimately, the goal in prediction is to try and find the signal amidst all of the noise, and although this can be an extremely difficult task, the key to making accurate predictions is utilizing the given data correctly after filtering out the noise.

 That is, of course, much more easily said than actually done.
 Ultimately, Silver has three guidelines for making good predictions.
 Think probabilistically, have a good base knowledge of whatever field your prediction resides in, and spend lots of time practicing making predictions.

 Silver contends there were four main prediction failures that added to the 2007 financial crisis.
 The first of which was the housing bubble.
 Homeowners expected housing prices to continue to rise which caused more homes to be sold and subsequently more people severely affected by the financial crisis.

 The second was the rating agencies’ failure to accurately assess the risk associated with

-Silver argues that it wasn’t ignorance by the rating agencies but rather the models were “Full of faulty assumptions and false confidence about the risk that a collapse in housing prices might present” (42).
+Silver argues that it wasn’t ignorance by the rating agencies but rather that the models were “Full of faulty assumptions and false confidence about the risk that a collapse in housing prices might present” (42).
 The third failed prediction was the failure to foresee how the housing crisis could spur a global financial crisis.

-The market was extremely levered toward the housing market with $50 invested for every $1 that Americans were willing to invest in a new home.
+The market was extremely levered toward the housing market, with $50 invested for every $1 that Americans were willing to invest in a new home.